 Prostate Cancer.
 Not the sort of thing you want to hear from your doctor.
 However, Prostate cancer is considered one of the most common cancers among men with over 45,000 men diagnosed with this complaint yearly.

-Learning you have prostate cancer and dealing with the treatment must be an emotional and frighting experience (one I pray I will never have to experience).
+Learning you have prostate cancer, and dealing with the treatment must be an emotional and frightening experience (one I pray I will never have to experience).

-It is believed being well informed about your illness, and the various treatments available can help you to make necessary decisions and cope with following treatment as well as helping you to come to terms with what must be a frighting and emotional experience.
+It is believed being well informed about your illness, whether it is benign or cancerous and the various treatments available can help you to make the necessary decisions and cope with treatment this will help you to come to terms with what must be a frighting and emotional experience.

-This post is about a new treatment that hopefully will become available on our National Health Service (NHS) for those who suffer from the illness.
+This post is about a new treatment that hopefully will become available on our National Health Service (NHS) to help those who suffer from the illness.

-In a study led by University College Hospital (UCH) in London researchers followed 625 men – which included 50 patients from Southampton – between 2004 and 2015 with tumours in one part of the prostate which had not spread beyond the gland.
+In a study led by University College Hospital (UCH) in London, researchers followed 625 men – which included 50 patients from Southampton – between 2004 and 2015 with tumors in one part of the prostate which had not spread beyond the gland.

-The new treatment is known as High Intensity Focused Ultrasound (HIFU) and allows surgeons to focus high frequency sound waves directly onto tumours.
+The new treatment is known as High-Intensity Focused Ultrasound (HIFU) and allows surgeons to focus high-frequency sound waves directly onto tumors.

 At the moment very invasive surgery to remove the prostate or treat with radiotherapy works well however, patients often complain of suffering side effects such as incontinence or impotence.